 ~ ~ ~

 Danielle Shutt completed her MFA in Creative Writing at Eastern Washington University in Spokane, WA, where she taught writing courses and served as a poetry editor for Willow Springs.
 Her poems have appeared or are forthcoming in Hayden's Ferry Review, Redactions: Poetry & Poetics, PANK, Copper Nickel, DIAGRAM, and Hotel Amerika.
+Thanks to Danielle for sharing her tattoo and poem with us here on Tattoosday!

 This entry is ©2012 Tattoosday.
 The poem and tattoo are reprinted with the poet's permission.